greenelab/covid19-review/content/95-ismms-himc-appendix.md

 *This review was undertaken as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

-**Title**: First Clinical Study Using HCV Protease Inhibitor Danoprevir to Treat Naïve and Experienced COVID-19 Patients
+### First Clinical Study Using HCV Protease Inhibitor Danoprevir to Treat Naïve and Experienced COVID-19 Patients

+#### Keywords
+- Clinical study
-**Keywords**: Clinical study – HCV protease inhibitor – Danoprevir – Ritonavir – Covid19 treatment
+- HCV protease inhibitor

-**Main findings**:
+- Danoprevir
+- Ritonavir
+- Covid19 treatment

+#### Main Findings

-The authors treated 11 Covid-19 patients with Danoprevir, a commercialized HCV protease inhibitor^1(p4)^, boosted by ritonavir^2^, a CYP3A4 inhibitor (which enhances the plasma concentration and bioavailabilty of Danoprevir).
+The authors treated 11 Covid-19 patients with Danoprevir, a commercialized HCV protease inhibitor [@doi:10.1128/AAC.00699-08]^(p4)^, boosted by ritonavir [@doi:10.14218/JCTH.2019.00033], a
+CYP3A4 inhibitor (which enhances the plasma concentration and bioavailabilty of Danoprevir).
 Two patients had never received anti-viral therapy before (=naïve), whereas nine patients were on